vasille-js/vasille-js/doc/magic/Vasille-Magic-API.md

-# Vassile Less Library - High Level Functional Programming Documentation
+# Vasille Magic Library is a transcriber for Vasille applications

 To create a Vasille Less component, create a file with extension `.ts` and define a constant of type `VApp`, `VComponent`, `VExtension` or `VFragment`.